Australian shepherds are intelligent, exuberant and a great working dog with their unique looks, some with one-of-a-kind patchwork colors.

 CEA – Collie Eye Anomaly

-Collie eye anomaly is a disease that can cause many other different eye conditions and is found in some Shetland sheepdogs, border collies, and collies as well as Australian shepherds.
+Collie eye anomaly is a disease that can cause many other eye conditions and is found in some Shetland sheepdogs, border collies, and collies as well as Australian shepherds.

 If your Australian shepherd is affected, it will be present at birth and is another genetic disease with the cause being a gene mutation that is recessive.